 1. VOC Emissions

-In RY2018, VOC emissions were 597 tons, a decrease of 6.9% compared to the previous reporting year.
-Additionally, the VOC emissions per unit of sales improved by 11.7% compared to the previous reporting year.
-These achievements were mainly due to increased use of low-solvent paint and reduced use of solvent-based paint at overseas machinery production sites as well as a reduction in production volume at cast iron production sites in Japan.
+In RY2019, VOC emissions were 562 tons, a decrease of 5.9% compared to the previous reporting year.
+Additionally, VOC emissions per unit of sales improved by 9.3%.
+These were mainly due to increased use of low-solvent paint and reduced use of solvent-based paint at overseas machinery production sites as well as a reduction in production volume at cast iron production sites in Japan.

 2. Release and Transfer of PRTR-designated Substances

-In RY2018, a total of 598 tons of substances stipulated in the PRTR Law* were released and transferred, a decrease of 5.5% compared to the previous reporting year.
-Additionally, the release and transfer per unit of sales improved by 10.5% compared to the previous reporting year.
+In RY2019, a total of 566 tons of substances stipulated in the PRTR Law* were released and transferred, a decrease of 5.2% compared to the previous reporting year.
+Additionally, the release and transfer per unit of sales improved by 8.7% compared to the previous reporting year.
 Similar to reduction of VOC emissions, the Group is promoting the ongoing measures to reduce the PRTR-designated substances.